-There are two ways to track the legislation referred to in the Congressional Record using ProQuest Congressional.
+There are several ways to track the legislation referred to in the Congressional Record using ProQuest Congressional.
 The information below demonstrates

 Using the Search by Number tab, users can search bill number, Public Law number, or Statutes at Large citation.